Multimodal LLMs Can Reason about Aesthetics in Zero-Shot

 \subsection{Prompt Design}

-We summarize the full prompt of base prompt, zero-shot CoT prompting and ArtCoT prompt in Tab.~\ref{tab:MLLM_prompt}.
-Notice that we prompt the MLLMs to return in json (or python compatible) format, this is because not all MLLMs are implemented with the json mode.
+We summarize the full prompt of base prompt, zero-shot CoT prompting and the proposed ArtCoT prompt in Tab.~\ref{tab:MLLM_prompt}.
+We did not attempt to optimize the prompt design of ArtCoT as it just act as a strong baseline method to identify the key issue and inspire future works.